 for one wartime romance between two undercover operatives, until both their lives are at risk.

-In the final two years of the war in Europe, French Resistance fighter Jacques Berlangier and his determined, American OSS partner Claire Skiffington struggle to survive a series of hazardous assignments in support of Allied operations.
-In the war's immediate aftermath, in love and together in Paris, they return to his family's apple farm business in the Breton countryside.
+In the final two years of the war in Europe, French resistance fighter Jacques Berlangier and his determined, American OSS partner Claire Skiffington struggle to survive a series of hazardous assignments in support of Allied operations.
+In the war’s immediate aftermath, in love and together in Paris, they decide to return to his family’s apple farm business in the Breton countryside.
 There, residual and unforeseen trouble rivals the dangers they thought were well past.
-Revenge, murderous alliances, and heroic efforts from unexpected sources propel the action.

 “Finely crafted with an artisan's touch, there is an unseen history beneath the lives of those trying to survive.
 Precisely researched, McMaster adroitly drops the reader behind the lines of clandestine operations.
 The grim destruction of Europe is brought to life with beautiful imagery and reconnoitered characters-every bit as interesting as those of Ken Follett's Eye of the Needle and The Key to Rebecca.
 This is a fine novel no one should pass up.”